raphael-group/LAML/README.md

 sc-MAIL is a maximum likelihood algorithm under the Probabilistic Mixed-type Missing (PMM) model.
 Given a lineage tracing experiment character matrix with heterogeneous per-site alphabets and mutation probabilities, sc-MAIL will find a maximum likelihood tree topology and estimate branch lengths as well as stochastic dropout and heritable silencing missing data rates.

 The data repository can be found [here](https://github.com/gillichu/sc-mail-experiments).
+The current latest version of the code is `1.0.0`.

 # Precursors